Arts & Culture

 Offering our cardholders free weekend access to a variety of museums and cultural institutions across the United States.

 Museums are a source of education, emotion and creative inspiration.
-Now in its 22nd year, this distinctive program offers Bank of America, Merrill Lynch and U.S. Trust credit and debit card holders the opportunity to visit more than 225 of the most popular cultural institutions in the United States free of charge on the first full weekend of every month.
+Now in its 22nd year, this distinctive program offers Bank of America®, Merrill® and Bank of America Private Bank® credit and debit card holders the opportunity to visit more than 225 of the most popular cultural institutions in the United States free of charge on the first full weekend of every month.

 Who is eligible?

-To qualify, simply present your active Bank of America®, Merrill Lynch® or U.S. Trust® credit or debit card along with a photo ID to gain one free general admission to any participating institution.
+To qualify, simply present your active Bank of America®, Merrill® and Bank of America Private Bank® credit or debit card along with a photo ID to gain one free general admission to any participating institution.
 Cardholders only; guests are not eligible for free admission.
 Excludes special exhibitions, ticketed shows and fundraising events.

 MUSEUMS ON US